Tag: Fire Fighting History

 Dutchess County Firefighters Museum logo

-Right now, the organization is operating in a traveling tent on the Fair Grounds and has an interesting combination of equipment, medals, horns and firefighting objects from the 1800 and 1900’s.
+The new museum has an interesting combination of equipment, medals, horns and firefighting objects from the 1800 and 1900’s.
 It really is an interesting way to see how firefighting from the past relates to today and how much really has not changed.
 There were three different pieces of equipment on display: an old Ladder Truck from the 1890’s, a pumper from 1902 and an old hose bed that must have been around 1896.

 There were old fire horns used long before traditional fire whistles and modern pagers, firefighting ribbons and awards, old buckets and hoses for moving water and lots of pictures of old fires.
 The members were explaining to me that they take the objects out at all sorts of town and county functions to promote the museum.
-It will be in a traveling tent until a new home is built for the museum.
-Until then, look to their Facebook page for more details.

 History of the Dutchess County Firefighting Museum: